-Originally an Irish surname, this name shot to popularity in several countries not so long ago, in both boys’ and girls’ lists.
+Originally an Irish surname, these neutral baby names shot to popularity in several countries not so long ago, in both boys’ and girls’ lists.

 Not quite as odd as Rain, this name may actually be based on the French word for ‘queen’.

 Originally a boy’s name, modern couples are beginning to realise how Raleigh can be a beautiful name for a baby girl as well.

 A good one for the Game of Thrones fans that want something a little dark.

 An Irish surname with a presidential reputation, these neutral baby names has a perfect fit for your little one’s leadership dream.